-Do not use fuel-burning devices such as gasoline-powered generators, gasoline-powered pressure washers, camp stoves and lanterns, or charcoal grills in homes, garages, or any other confined space such as attics or crawl spaces, or within 10 ft. of windows, doors or other air intakes.
+Never use fuel-burning devices in homes, garages, in any other confined space such as attics or crawl spaces, or within 10 ft. of windows, doors or other air intakes.
+For example: gasoline-powered generators, gasoline-powered pressure washers, camp stoves and lanterns, or charcoal grills.
 Opening doors and windows or using fans will not prevent CO buildup in the home.
-Have vents and chimneys checked to assure that debris does not block or impede the exhaust from water heaters and gas furnaces.

-If you start to feel sick, dizzy or weak while using a generator, get to fresh air right away.
-The CO from generators can readily lead to full incapacitation and death.
+If you start to feel sick, dizzy, or weak while using a generator, get away to fresh air right away.

-Avoid problems from mold, bacteria and insects - Standing water is a breeding ground for a wide range of micro-organisms and insects, such as mosquitoes.
-Mosquitoes can spread diseases like West Nile Virus.
-Micro-organisms, including bacteria and mold, can become airborne and be inhaled.
-Where floodwater is highly contaminated, infectious disease is of concern.
+Standing water is a breeding ground for a wide range of micro-organisms and insects, such as mosquitoes.
+Mosquitoes can spread diseases such as West Nile Virus.
+Micro-organisms, including bacteria or mold, can become airborne and be inhaled.
+Where floodwater might be contaminated, infectious disease is of concern.

 Remove standing water as quickly as possible.

 Remove wet materials and discard those that cannot be thoroughly cleaned and dried, ideally within 48 hours.
-While smooth, hard surface materials such as metal and plastics can often be cleaned effectively, virtually all building contents made of paper, cloth, wood and other absorbent materials that have been wet for longer than 48 hours may need to be discarded as they will likely remain a source of mold growth.
+Virtually all building contents made of paper, cloth, wood, or other absorbent materials that have been wet for 48 hours or more may need to be discarded, as they will likely remain a source of mold growth.

 Dry out the building.
-Heavily contaminated flood waters contain micro-organisms and other contaminants that can penetrate deep into soaked, porous materials and later be released into air or water.
 Completely drying out a building that has been immersed in contaminated flood waters will take time and may require the extensive removal of ceiling, wall, insulation, flooring and other materials as well as, in some cases, extensive disinfection.
 The growth of micro-organisms will continue as long as materials remain wet and humidity is high.
-If a house or building is not dried out properly, a musty odor, signifying growth of micro-organisms, can remain long after the flood.
-When fumes are not a concern and if electricity is available and safe, closing windows and running a dehumidifier or window air conditioner can be an effective way to remove moisture if the damage is moderate.

 Read and follow all label instructions carefully.